-Since the introduction of new powerful prescription opioids in the 1990s, the United States has been experiencing an increasing epidemic of drug overdoses.
-That’s when pharmaceutical companies claimed that these new opioids—unlike morphine and codeine—were nonaddictive and lobbied for physicians to prescribe them for ongoing chronic pain, not just temporary acute pain.
+Since the introduction of powerful new prescription opioids in the 1990s, the United States has been experiencing an increasing epidemic of drug overdoses.
+The pharmaceutical companies claimed that the new synthetic opioids—unlike morphine and codeine—were nonaddictive and lobbied for physicians to prescribe them for ongoing chronic pain, not just temporary acute pain.

 When those claims turned out to be exaggerated, the crackdown on prescriptions that followed led to a black market in such painkillers.
-When those black market drugs became too difficult or too expensive to obtain, it led to an increase in heroin use, addiction, and overdose.
+When those black market drugs became too difficult or expensive to obtain, it increased heroin use, addiction, and overdose.
 This can be heavily reflected in the opioid abuse statistics.

 What Is Carfentanil?

 Carfentanil is an opioid, a fentanyl analog.
 When comparing heroin vs. fentanyl vs. carfentanil, note that a carfentanil dose is 10,000 times stronger than morphine, 5,000 times stronger than heroin, and 100 times stronger than fentanyl.
 A slight miscalculation in carfentanil dosage can easily result in overdose and death.
-It is so lethal, even in small doses, that some law enforcement officials claim that touching it can cause a fatal reaction.
+It is lethal even in small doses, so some law enforcement agencies claim that touching it can cause a fatal reaction.

 What Does Carfentanil Look Like?